Everyday Racism App

 • have spoken up against racism since playing – 60.0%

-• perceive the importance of action – 97.9%
+• have perceived the importance of action – 97.9%

 Awards

-The app was awarded second place in the world for a 2014 Intercultural Innovation Award, sponsored by BMW Group and the United Nations Alliance Of Civilizations (UNAOC).
+The app was awarded second place in the world for a 2014 Intercultural Innovation Award, sponsored by BMW Group and the United Nations Alliance of Civilizations (UNAOC).
 This included a cash prize plus mentoring to increase the reach and impact of the app.

-The app was also one of three winners of the PEACEapp prize 2015, awarded by the United Nations Alliance Of Civilizations (UNAOC).
+The app was also one of three winners of the PEACEapp prize 2015, awarded by the United Nations Alliance of Civilizations (UNAOC).
 This included a cash prize and attendance at the PEACEapp conference.